 Graduate school is defined by its community.
 Our collection of students, faculty, and staff are all dedicated to one another, eager to collaborate and support each other.
 We believe caring for our community means caring for each individual member, for our scholarly identities, and for the cross-pollination of stories, theories, and relationships.

-The community mentor model of getting to have more than one adviser was really appealing to me.
-Both my advisers are great, and they really complement each other.
+The community mentor model of getting to have more than one advisor was really appealing to me.
+Both my advisors are great, and they really complement each other.

 Michelle Brown, Ph.D student

 Office for Diversity in Graduate Education helps future and current students prepare for graduate education, understand financing options, and provides academic support and mentorship.

 The Council of Graduate Students (COGS) and the Professional Student Assembly (PSA) are University-level organizations to further graduate and professional student voices and representation beyond their colleges and departments.